 For a subsequent order of an activation key the serial number of the Module 8030HEPTA (device) needs to be provided.
 The serial number can be found under the tab DEVICE - Device info (serial number 8030...).

-The settings for activation keys (e.g. an entered activation key) are neither deleted nor restored via the functions FACTORY DEFAULTS and CUSTOM DEFAULTS.
+The settings for activation keys (e.g. an entered activation key) are neither deleted nor restored via the function FACTORY DEFAULTS.